2018 Travel and Hospitality Industry Outlook | Deloitte US has been added to your bookmarks.

 The hotel industry continues a run of strong performance and is projected to sustain strong 5–6 percent growth throughout 2018.5 Some analysts are concerned as this industry is usually cyclic, but optimists seem to outnumber pessimists.
 Throughout the year, hoteliers will be looking for an opportunity in strategic places, including a revisit of the midscale experience, traveler-facing tech, health and wellness, and loyalty.

 After a decade of underwhelming performance, large US carriers are turning things around, and now look to define the future of flying with key infrastructure and technology investments.
-The key themes for 2018 center around low-cost cost competition, air traffic reform, cabin segmentation, and leveraging maturing technology such as Internet of Things (IoT) to redefine the curb-to-gate-to-plane experience.
+The key themes for 2018 center around low-cost cost competition, air traffic reform, cabin segmentation, and leveraging maturing technology such as

 Americans now spend 44 percent of their food budgets eating out instead of cooking in.6 That volume represents prosperity, the family time crunch, and the growth in service levels and delivery options.
 To seize their share of that growing pie, restaurants need to focus on key strategic imperatives, including embracing the experience, driving employee engagement, dominating delivery, competing with non-traditional players, and driving operational excellence and compliance.